AmazingDay1/AV-DETC/README.md

 AV-DTEC: Self-Supervised Audio-Visual Fusion for Drone Trajectory Estimation and Classification

 # Abstract
-The source code will be made available after the paper is accepted !!!
+The source code will be made available after the paper is accepted.